Market Outlook

 In refining, 2023 provided a very supportive environment for margins.
 While benchmark refining margins in Europe did not return to the extreme highs seen in 2022, they did massively exceed average levels from the prior years.
 The market was again characterized by persistent outperformance of middle distillates, a pattern that reemerged in the second half of the year, driven in part by the removal of significant volumes of sour crude oil from the market by OPEC+ producers.
 The outlook for 2024 is tempered by the likely addition of major refining capacities, as well as uncertainty over the level of oil demand growth.
 As of late 2023, the International Energy Agency (IEA) was estimating total global oil demand growth for 2024 at around 1 mn b/d, which would represent a marked slowdown from the preceding two years.

 For the medium and longer term, the path of the energy transition and the decarbonization of the economy remain sources of contention and uncertainty.
 The trend toward cumulative increases in national, regional, municipal, and corporate pledges to decarbonize energy systems and economies continued again in 2023.
-According to the University of Oxford’s Carbon Tracker, an estimated 92% of global is now covered by a net-zero pledge, a slight increase (2 percentage points) year-on-year.
+According to the University of Oxford’s Carbon Tracker, an estimated 92% of global GDP is now covered by a net-zero pledge, a slight increase (2 percentage points) year-on-year.
 In the corporate world, of the largest 2,000 companies by revenue globally, a majority now have at least a proposal to achieve net-zero emissions.
 More than one third have a net-zero target as part of their corporate strategy.

 These changes continue to be reflected in scenarios from major voices in the energy industry.
 The IEA, in its most recent World Energy Outlook, shows another incremental shift in projected future demand away from coal, oil, and gas and toward renewables and electricity in its STEPS scenario, which provides a view of the energy system based on current policy settings.
 The gap to a trajectory that achieves the maximum temperature increases described in the Paris agreement remains significant, however.
 Scenarios that achieve net-zero emissions for the global energy system by 2050 require even faster deployment of low-carbon technologies and associated declines in fossil fuel demand than when they first started to emerge in 2021, due to the growth in demand in the interim.